 - Request for FBA compliance checks

-A few days after the inspection, you will receive a detailed inspection report from the company containing the results and if you want to, the inspection company will take photos and/or videos of the products for you as well.
+A few days after the inspection, you will receive a detailed inspection report from the company containing the results.

 The inspection protocol typically lists 3 types of defects: